Welcome to the New York Radio Archive - Where Great Radio Still Lives!

 Steve tells us he listened only to WNEW-FM from the late 60's thru the 70's.
-He worked in NYC at night in a computer room as was able to listen all night.
+He worked in NYC at night in a computer room and was able to listen all night.
 He later listened to the short-lived WQIV.

 He taped WNEW-FM and other stations knowing those recordings would be important someday.

 He eventually left NYC for Florida and he's able to catch up with some of the former WNEW-FM DJs by listening to WFUV streaming and to SiriusXM.
 We're thrilled that Steve is willing to share his extensive aircheck archive with us.